|Nutrition Facts (per serving)|

 - 1/4 teaspoon salt

-- 1 tablespoon Chinese rice wine or dry sherry
+- 1 tablespoon Chinese rice wine (or dry sherry)

 - 1 teaspoon cornstarch

-- 2 Chinese sausages (lop cheong)
+- 2 Chinese sausages (lap cheong)

-- 1 clove garlic, peeled and chopped
+- 1 clove garlic (peeled and chopped)

 - 1 tablespoon light soy sauce

-- 1 teaspoons dark soy sauce
+- 1 teaspoon dark soy sauce

-- 1 1/2 teaspoons cornstarch dissolved in 1 tablespoon water
+- 1 1/2 teaspoons cornstarch (dissolved in 1 tablespoon water)

-- 2 tablespoons vegetable oil for stir-frying, or as needed
+- 2 tablespoons vegetable oil for stir-frying (or as needed)

 - 1/4 teaspoon sesame oil

-- Freshly ground black or white pepper, to taste
+- Freshly ground black pepper to taste (or white pepper)

-- Next, steam the rice.
+Next, steam the rice.
 Line a bamboo steamer with parchment paper or cabbage leaf.
-Fill a wok approximately to the half-way point with water so that the steamer will be sitting above the water without touching.
+Fill a wok approximately to the halfway point with water so that the steamer will be sitting above the water without touching.
 Bring the water to a boil cover the rice and steam for about 20 minutes.
 Remove the rice, cover and keep warm while preparing the remainder of the ingredients.

-- Soften the dried mushrooms by soaking in hot water for 20 to 30 minutes.
+Soften the dried mushrooms by soaking in hot water for 20 to 30 minutes.

-- Cut the chicken into small cubes about the size of a postage stamp.
+Cut the chicken into small cubes about the size of a postage stamp.

 In a small bowl, combine the rice wine, light soy, and dark soy sauce.
 In a separate small bowl, dissolve the cornstarch in the water, and whisk into the sauce.

-- Heat a wok and add 2 tablespoons oil.
+Heat a wok and add 2 tablespoons oil.
 When the oil is hot, add the garlic and stir-fry until aromatic (about 30 seconds).
 Add the chicken cubes.
 Stir-fry until they turn white and are 80 percent cooked through.

-- Add the sausages and the mushrooms.
+Add the sausages and the mushrooms.
 Stir-fry for a minute.
 Give the sauce mixture a quick re-stir then add in the middle, stirring quickly to thicken.
-Season with pepper, to taste.
+Season with pepper to taste.
 Cook for 1 to 2 more minutes to mix everything together and heat through.
 Remove from the heat and stir in the sesame oil.
 Cool.

 To make the wraps, separate the rice and the filling into 8 equal sections, 1 section for each wrap.
 Lay a lotus leaf in front of you.
 Place a portion of the rice mixture into the center of a lotus leaf.
 Add the meat and vegetable mixture over top, shaping the rice with your hands so that it forms a ring around the filling.
 Add more rice to cover.

-- Form a square parcel with the lotus leaf and tie it up with twine.
+Form a square parcel with the lotus leaf and tie it up with twine.
 Repeat with the remaining lotus leaves.